Making your IT Service Catalogue customer centric

 In practical terms, this means not just jumping into the service catalogue.
 Go back and revisit the Service Strategy guidance, map out how and where the services you offer link to solving business problems and creating value.
 This will inform your next practical step, which is to decide the hierarchy of your services from the customers perspective.

 What do customers want from a service catalogue?

 At a very basic level, customers want to see the introduction of a service catalogue as a new way to get their IT issues and queries resolved faster and with minimal effort.
 This vital concept should guide almost everything you do while designing your catalogue.
 A common mistake made by IT is putting information or steps into the customer view of their catalogue, with the intention of making life easier for IT.

 This almost always feels like the right thing to do at the time: it’s often presented as a great idea that makes your day that little bit easier.
 However, you must always consider whether this ends up making the customer work harder to get what they want.
-The truth is, when IT creates greater simplicity for themselves, this frequently creates more complexity for the customer – and like it or not, customer complexity inevitability end ups creating great difficulty for IT somewhere else in the supply chain.
+The truth is, when IT creates greater simplicity for themselves, this frequently creates more complexity for the customer – and like it or not, customer complexity inevitability ends up creating great difficulty for IT somewhere else in the supply chain.

 So if you want to make life easier for IT in the long run, ensure every decision you make about the implementation of a service catalogue is directly driven by your answer to the question “Does this make it quicker and easy for the customer to get what they want?”
 You will be surprised by how many times the answer to this questions turns out to be “No!”

 What should a good Service Catalogue do for IT?

 We know what your customers want, but what about IT?
 It should make life easier for them too right?
 Yes, it absolutely should!
 But instead of seeing the service catalogue as a way just to help IT spend less time fixing the basic issues that customers can do themselves, encourage them to see the catalogue as a way to speed up the way they deal with common queries and questions that they do end up dealing with.